IUREDCap/redcap-etl/docs/InstallationGuide.md

-If you are using a configuration project, your configuration file will still need to specify at least your REDCap API's URL, and the REDCap API token of your configuration project, so that REDCap ETL will be able to locate your configuration project.
+If you are using a configuration project, your configuration file will still need to specify at least your REDCap API's URL, and the REDCap API token of your configuration project, so that REDCap-ETL will be able to locate your configuration project.

-The standard place to store configuration files is in the **config/** directory of the REDCap ETL installation.
+The standard place to store configuration files is in the **config/** directory of the REDCap-ETL installation.
 This is the default directory that the web script installation script (see below) will search for configuration files.
-However, they could be stored in any directory where REDCap ETL has read access.
+However, they could be stored in any directory where REDCap-ETL has read access.

 To create a new configuration file, the file **config/config-example.ini**